byteee-fund/cordova-plugin-alipay-doc/README.md

 # About the Project

-`cordova-plugin-alipay` is a Cordova plugin based on Alipay's OpenSDK.
+`cordova-plugin-alipay` is a Cordova plugin based on Alipay OpenSDK.
 It implements essential interfaces such as Alipay SDK authentication and payment.

 - [Home](https://byteee.fund/project/cordova-plugin-alipay)
 - [Documentation](https://byteee.fund/doc/cordova-plugin-alipay)